 Corporate Citizenship and Sustainability

 Investors are increasingly recognizing the importance of adopting responsible business practices that may impact investment performance.
 The Investment Policy Statement requires the Treasurer to adhere to strict guidelines on fiduciary investment prudence and corporate citizenship, including corporate governance and equal employment opportunity.
 Prudence and the consideration of corporate citizenship are recognized as complementary goals by State law.
-Pursuant to his fiduciary duty and Connecticut law, Treasurer Wooden may consider the economic, social, and environmental implications of pension fund investments.
-Treasurer Wooden also is required by Connecticut law to consider the implications of investments in relation to the foreign policy and national interests of the United States.
+Pursuant to his fiduciary duty and Connecticut law, Treasurer Russell may consider the economic, social, and environmental implications of pension fund investments.
+Treasurer Russell also is required by Connecticut law to consider the implications of investments in relation to the foreign policy and national interests of the United States.

 Environmental disasters, including the Massey Energy coal mine explosion and BP's massive oil spill in the Gulf of Mexico, and most recently, the impact of Hurricane Sandy have underscored the importance of corporate citizenship on investment performance and long-term sustainability.
 Risk management and mitigation strategies that address both financial and operational risks can be critical for sectors that rely heavily on capital derived from natural resources, such as the extractive industries, bottling companies, utilities, automobile producers and big-box stores.
 The Office has engaged with a number of companies on environmental risk and other sustainability issues, including Massey Energy, American Electric Power, Ford Motor Company, The Home Depot, and NV Energy.
 The Office also was one of the first signatories to the United Nations Principles of Responsible Investment and is a founding member of the Investor Network on Climate Risk.

-Treasurer Wooden works closely with a number of coalitions of leading institutional investors both directly and through investor advocacy organizations in the public and non-profit sectors, including the National Association of State Treasurers, the Council of Institutional Investors, the Interfaith Center on Corporate Responsibility, and the Investor Network on Climate Risk.
+Treasurer Russell works closely with a number of coalitions of leading institutional investors both directly and through investor advocacy organizations in the public and non-profit sectors, including the National Association of State Treasurers, the Council of Institutional Investors, the Interfaith Center on Corporate Responsibility, and the Investor Network on Climate Risk.
 The Treasurer and Treasury staff also have advocated for responsible corporate governance policies before the U.S. Congress, the Securities and Exchange Commission, the New York Stock Exchange and numerous financial and regulatory entities.